§ 105.13. Permit applications—information and fees.

 (iv) The project’s need to be in or in close proximity to water.

 (5) Color photographs.
-Color photographs of the proposed site shall be submitted.
-The photos shall accurately depict the project area and provide a relative scale of the project to the surrounding area and a map showing the location and orientation of each photograph.
+Color photographs of the proposed site must be submitted.
+The photos must accurately depict the project area and provide a relative scale of the project to the surrounding area and a map showing the location and orientation of each photograph.

-(f) Except for small projects, an application for a permit under this chapter shall be accompanied by proof of an application for an Earth Disturbance Permit or an erosion and sedimentation control plan for activities in the stream and earthmoving activities.
-The plan shall conform to the requirements contained in Chapter 102 (relating to erosion and sediment control) and shall include a copy of a letter from the conservation district in the county where the project is located indicating that the district has reviewed the erosion and sediment control plan of the applicant and considered it to be satisfactory, if applicable.
+(g) Except for small projects, an application for a permit under this chapter shall be accompanied by proof of an application for an Earth Disturbance Permit or an erosion and sedimentation control plan for activities in the stream and earthmoving activities.
+The plan must conform to requirements in Chapter 102 (relating to erosion and sediment control) and must include a copy of a letter from the conservation district in the county where the project is located indicating that the district has reviewed the erosion and sediment control plan of the applicant and considered it to be satisfactory, if applicable.
 Earthmoving activities, including small projects, shall be conducted pursuant to an earth disturbance plan.

 Authority